Sajid576/Vulnerable_JS/ReadMe.md

 ##### Book API:

-1) Add new book to the database:
+1) Add new book to the database and excel:
 ```
  POST /bookAPI/addNewBook
 ```